How to assign a static ip address in Ubuntu Server

 obviously substituting in the values you’ve determined from the commands above.
 Don’t forget to mask out the iface eth0 inet dhcp line.

 Once you’ve made the changes press the [Esc] key once and type :wq to save and quit out of the file.
-If you make a mistake then issue :q! instead of :wq to abort your changes.
+If you make a mistake, then issue :q! instead of :wq to abort your changes.

 Then cross your fingers and reboot your server.
 Once it’s rebooted your server should now have a fixed IP address.
+So, don’t forget to use this new address in your Putty Session when you now connect to your server.